DikshitRahangdale/Dikshit/README.md

 # 👋 Hi, I'm Dikshit!

 I'm a **Software Tester** passionate about delivering quality software.
-I have a solid foundation in programming, manual testing, and agile methodologies.
+I have a solid foundation in programming, Automation Testing, manual testing, and agile methodologies.
 I'm eager to grow and make impactful contributions to the tech industry.

 ---